timlabs/uscode/United States Code/TITLE 14-COAST GUARD/SUBTITLE I-ESTABLISHMENT, POWERS, DUTIES, AND ADMINISTRATION/CHAPTER 03-COMPOSITION AND ORGANIZATION/CHAPTER 03-COMPOSITION AND ORGANIZATION.md

 * (c) EXCEPTION.—The requirements of chapter 102 of title 10 shall not apply to a unit of the Junior Reserve Officers' Training Corps established by the Secretary of the department in which the Coast Guard is operating before the date of the enactment of this section unless the Secretary determines it is appropriate to apply such requirements to such unit.

+### §321.
+Congressional affairs; Director
+* The Commandant shall appoint a Director of Congressional Affairs from among officers of the Coast Guard who are in a grade above captain.
+The Director of Congressional Affairs is separate and distinct from the Director of Governmental and Public Affairs for the Coast Guard and is the principal advisor to the Commandant on all congressional and legislative matters for the Coast Guard and may have such additional functions as the Commandant may direct.

+### §322.
+Redistricting notification requirement
+* The Commandant shall notify the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate at least 180 days before—

+  * (1) implementing any plan to reduce the number of, change the location of, or change the geographic area covered by any existing Coast Guard Districts; or

+  * (2) permanently transferring more than 10 percent of the personnel or equipment from a district office where such personnel or equipment is based.